Tapret

 • P is the Internal Public Key of the Key Path Spend.

-• G is the Generator point of secp256k1 curve.
+• G is the Generator point of secp256k1 elliptic curve.

-To include Tapret commitment in such a transaction, the transaction is modified in order to provide the commitment as a single script, according to the following scheme:
+In order to include the Tapret commitment, the transaction is modified to include a Script Path Spend containing a single script according to the following scheme:

 +---+ +---+ +---+ +---+